GSA/digitalgov.gov/content/news/2017/03/2017-03-24-new-itif-report-inspires-a-closer-look-at-website-performance-and-security-here-is-where-to-begin.md

 When the report looked at page load speed, it took desktop and mobile page speed into account.
 Of the reviewed sites, only 36% passed the speed test for mobile devices.
 Websites often failed this test because they failed to implement many of the common optimization techniques, the study found.

-Performance/load time for Web pages has become so important that [Google now considers it]({{< ref "2016-03-29-google-will-rank-mobile-friendly-sites-even-higher-beginning-in-may.md" >}}) one of three equal components to good user experience, along with design and functionality, he noted.
+Performance (load time) for Web pages has become so important that [Google now considers it]({{< ref "2016-03-29-google-will-rank-mobile-friendly-sites-even-higher-beginning-in-may.md" >}}) one of three equal components to good user experience, along with design and functionality, he noted.

 If you are looking to improve your performance, or just get a sense for how well your site is doing, [start with this article on Why Speed Matters]({{< ref "2015-09-16-speed-matters-optimizing-your-website-for-maximum-performance.md" >}}).
 It explains which metrics you should be measuring for and there is a [DigitalGov University]({{< ref "/about/digitalgov-university.md" >}}) (DGU) video course, [Speed Matters: Web Design Performance Load Time](https://www.youtube.com/watch?v=sDTgYySlvEI) (duration: 45 minutes), that details a number of free or low-cost testing tools for measuring performance.